carvel-dev/carvel/site/content/kapp-controller/docs/latest/_index.md

 - Deploy: create/update resources on the cluster

 #### GitOps and Continuous Delivery
-With its layered approach kapp-controller can be used as:
+With its layered approach, kapp-controller can be used as:
 - Continuous delivery for Kubernetes applications using [App CR](app-spec.md)
 - Kubernetes Package Management using [Package CR and supplementary CRs](packaging.md)
 - Managing applications and packages using GitOps